SrivatsaRavindra/Deep-Scan/README.md

 - [ ]

-We continue our commitment to improving and expanding the capabilities of makeread.me to provide an efficient and seamless readme generation experience to our users.
+We continue our commitment to improving and expanding the capabilities of Deep-Scan to provide an efficient and seamless readme generation experience to our users.

 See the [open issues](https://github.com/ShaanCoding/makeread.me/issues) for a full list of proposed features (and known issues).